Brennall/HFH-SRD/Chapter02.md

 Thieves have a range of unique skills associated with their profession that make them very handy companions in adventures.
 However, thieves can be a bit shady and they sometimes are not as trustworthy as other classes.
 A thief will usually belong to a Thieves' Guild from the character's local town, where he can seek shelter and information between adventures.
 At the Judge's discretion, a thief may have to forfeit a portion of his earnings to the guild in exchange for protection.
 Thieves are everywhere, from the slums to the highest halls of the government.

 Thieves are trained combatants, although not as skilled as fighters.
 At first level, thieves hit an unarmored foe (AC 0) with an attack throw of 10+.
 They advance in attack throws and saving throws by two points every four levels of experience.
-Because of their need of stealth and free movement, thieves cannot wear armor heavier than leather, and they cannot use shields.
-They may use any missile weapons and any one-handed melee weapons, and may wield a weapon in each hand if desired.
+Because of their need for stealth and free movement, thieves cannot wear armor heavier than leather, and cannot use shields or exclusively two-handed melee weapons such as great axes or polearms.
+They may use any missile weapons and any one-handed melee weapons.
+They may fight with a one-handed weapon in each hand, or wielding a one-handed weapon with two hands.

 A thief also has the ability to backstab.
 He must catch an opponent unaware of his presence, either by surprise or by moving silently and/or hiding in shadows to sneak up on his opponent.
 When backstabbing, the thief will receive an attack bonus of +4 and, if successful, deal additional damage for every four levels he has attained.
 A thief at 1st through 4th levels does double the normal damage, at 5th-8th levels does triple the normal damage, at 9th-12th levels does quadruple the normal damage, and at 13th level or higher does quintuple the normal damage.